Koh — 45 commands.

 Show save history.
 Opens in the interactive pager on a TTY; prints unfiltered to stdout when piped. --all interleaves both lanes by timestamp. --session filters to saves with the specified session name. --json outputs all matching saves as a JSON array with no pagination.

---since accepts: yesterday, today, last week, N days ago, last Monday, YYYY-MM-DD, YYYY-MM-DDThh:mm, or a tag name.
+--since accepts: yesterday, today, last week, N days ago, last Monday, YYYY-MM-DD, or YYYY-MM-DDThh:mm.

 Alias for koh log.